 Breast cancer treatment delays have been linked to worse outcomes.
-For example, the time between lumpectomy and the start of radiotherapy has been shown to be associated with the risk of local recurrence — the longer the delay, the higher the risk.
-Now a new study has reported that initial treatment that takes more than 38 weeks to complete is linked to reduced survival.
+For example, time between lumpectomy and radiotherapy has been shown to be associated with local recurrence risk — the longer the delay, the higher the risk.
+Now a new study has reported that initial treatment taking more than 38 weeks to complete is linked to lesser survival.

 The study referenced above focused on women who had breast cancer surgery followed by chemotherapy rather than neoadjuvant chemotherapy (designed to shrink the tumor before surgery).